kosl/ihipp-examples/docs/week5.md

 !/usr/local/cuda-11.0/extras/demo_suite/bandwidthTest
 ```

 How does the information you've gotten compare to the GPU characteristics in the previous step?
-Leave a comment with your findings.

 ### Quiz: GPU basics and architecture